‘If people learn from mistakes they deserve another chance’: Hamza joins Lions

 Ndwandwa picked up 15 wickets in the Four-Day series.
 However, where Fortuin has been such a vital cog for the Lions in the limited overs competitions, Ndwandwa only played one match in the One-Day Cup and four in the CSA T20 Challenge, though his economy rate of 6.76 in that tournament underscored the kind of control he is capable of providing.

-In addition to Ndwandwa, the Lions also acquired the services of WP’s leg-spinner, Junaid Dawood, while already Delano Potgieter returns to the Wanderers after spending two seasons in Potchefstroom.
+In addition to Ndwandwa, the Lions also acquired the services of WP’s leg-spinner Junaid Dawood, while Delano Potgieter returns to the Wanderers after spending two seasons in Potchefstroom.

 “We are going to have to look at our options with the coaching staff if Wandile does become a part of the Proteas staff on a permanent basis.
-We have started scenario planning, but will wait to see what CSA will do in that regard,” Leaf-Wright said.
+We have started scenario planning, but will wait to see what CSA will do in that regard.”

 Support independent journalism by subscribing to the Sunday Times.
 Just R20 for the first month.